alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Given that there are archeological samples from at least 70 kya it seems that language must have been quite advanced by then.

+### Telling Stories

 A more modern use of language is storytelling.
 In this setting the speakers are recounting previous events.
 Here too removing ambiguity is essential.

+Storytelling is useful as training: someone listening to hunting stories may learn tips and tricks.
+But it goes much deeper than that.
+Stories carry with them mythology, world view, family tree, ethics;
+in short, the essentials of human culture.
+A complex language and vocabulary allow for better transmission of information among groups and between generations.
+There is a clear advantage for groups with strong oral culture.

+The fact that oral traditions have existed for so long, and even now are still maintained by certain groups, points to some innate capability in humans.

 ## Appendix